Mahima-Shree/Amazon-book-recommendation/README.md

 **Getting Started**

-Clone this repo (for help see this tutorial).
+1. Clone this repo (for help see this tutorial).

-Raw Data
+2. Raw Data

  Users_data is being kept here within this repo.
  Ratings_data is being kept here within this repo.
  Books_data is being kept here

-Complete notebook containing Data exploration/Data processing/transformation/model development is being kept here
+Complete notebook containing Data exploration/Data processing/transformation/model development is being kept here.